tungto/data-structure-and-algo/README.md

 ## 5.2 Binary Search

--   much faster form of search
+-   much faster form of search: eliminate 50% of searching time
 -   rather than eliminating one element at a time, we eliminating half of the remaining elements at a time
--   only works on sorted array
+-   only works on SORTED
 -   idea: divide and conquer

 ### Pseudocode